metagov/daostar/DAOIPs/daoip-5.md

 }
 ```

-In this specification, an application is a subtype of a proposal in the sense of [DAOIP-2](DAOIP-2.md).
-This means that on-chain applications MUST publish an id of the form `CAIP10_ADDRESS + "?proposalId=" + PROPOSAL_COUNTER`, where `CAIP10_ADDRESS` is the CAIP-10 address of the proposing team or individual and `PROPOSAL_COUNTER` is an arbitrary identifier such as a uint256 counter or a hash that is locally unique per CAIP-10 address.
-Off-chain proposals MAY use a similar id format where `CAIP10_ADDRESS` is replaced with an appropriate URI or URL.
+In this specification, a project is a subtype of a proposal in the sense of [DAOIP-2](DAOIP-2.md).
+This means that on-chain projects MUST publish an id of the form `CAIP10_ADDRESS + "?proposalId=" + PROPOSAL_COUNTER`, where `CAIP10_ADDRESS` is the CAIP-10 address of the proposing team or individual and `PROPOSAL_COUNTER` is an arbitrary identifier such as a uint256 counter or a hash that is locally unique per CAIP-10 address.
+Off-chain projects MAY use a similar id format where `CAIP10_ADDRESS` is replaced with an appropriate URI or URL.

+Unless otherwise noted, all fields in the Projects JSON-LD Schema are REQUIRED.

 Projects JSON-LD Schema
 ```json